felipavil/HijackUMass-CS320/README.md

 ## 🙏 Attributions

-- Initial architecture/management suggestions, and help with later backend code logic were developed with the assistance of ChatGpt.
+- Initial architecture/management suggestions, and help with later backend code logic were developed with the assistance of ChatGPT.